stan1025/AutomationServiceChoreography/docs/artifacts/choreography-enabled-system-architecture.md

 #### Choreography Configuration

-The newly introduced *Choreography Configuration* describes a POL system function with which choreographies can be designed and activated.
+The newly introduced *Choreography Configuration* describes a Process Orchestration Layer system function with which choreographies can be designed and activated.
 Activation includes transferring the configuration and initiating execution of configurable logic and configurable communication.

 ### Leader

-When designing an automation service choreography, one service must act as *Leader*, representing the choreographed function to the POL and communicating with higher-level systems through its interface.
+When designing an automation service choreography, one service must act as *Leader*, representing the single point of access of the choreographed function to the Process Orchestration Layer and communicating with higher-level systems through its interface.

 A service can assume the role of *Internal Lead* if its state matches that of the choreographed function.
 The other services act as followers.
 In cases where no single service can represent the entire function – such as in sequential processes – an *External Lead* is required.

 ## Artifact Decisions

 ### Focus on Runtime Technical Aspects